 Peer Influence: Young people may be influenced by their peers to engage in criminal activities as a means of gaining acceptance or fitting in.

-Substance Abuse: Drug and alcohol abuse can impair judgment and increase the likelihood of involvement in criminal activities.
+Substance Abuse: Drug and alcohol abuse can impair judgement and increase the likelihood of involvement in criminal activities.

 Family Factors: Dysfunctional family dynamics, such as neglect, abuse, or the absence of parental guidance, can contribute to criminal behaviour in youth.